-Please watch this TED talk describing research showing that it is the lack of properly managed grazing (mimicking natural herd migration) that is causing the rapid desertification of the majority of earth’s surface and is a major contributor to global warming.
+Please watch the below video describing research showing that it is the lack of properly managed grazing (mimicking natural herd migration) that is causing the rapid desertification of the majority of earth’s surface and is a major contributor to global warming.

 Critics make a good case that pastured beef is unsustainable because it takes too much land (an estimated 10% of US land) to feed the entire US with grass-fed beef.
 As it turns out, it typically takes 2.5 acres per cow to raise pastured cows in the standard way, but using MIG techniques can cut this down to 1.2 acres per cow (as demonstrated by Joel Salatin and his healthy pastured cows).
 Dairy farms using MIG will also of course be able to feed a much larger population in a more sustainable fashion.